sraaphorst/OCS-Build-Scripts/README.md

 * This package consists of a selection of scripts used to build and deploy the OCS project from the OCS build machine for Gemini Observatory.
 * It allows stopping and restarting the build at any stage in the process.
-* Details regarding the build machine, the contents of this package, and how to commence the deployment can be found in the SWG wiki at: http://swg.wikis-internal.gemini.edu/index.php/OCS_2_Build
+* Details regarding the build machine, the contents of this package, and how to commence the deployment can be found in the Gemini SWG intranet wiki at: http://swg.wikis-internal.gemini.edu/index.php/OCS_2_Build